rezovsky/motion-eye-bot/README.md

 `frame_rate` - Number of frames per second in the recorded video

 `camera_index` - Camera number in the system; default is 0 and depends on the number of connected cameras

+`windows_visible` controls whether to display a window with a view from the camera.
+The default value is 1, which is used to set up the camera's position or view the image coverage.